timburr1/timburr1.github.io/_posts/2020-01-10-panam-notes.md

 <br /><img src="/images/panam screenshot-min.png" alt="" width="100%" />

-[^1]: Maybe.
-The Panam site is up as of 4/26/2020, but I might take it down again later to save the hosting fees.
+[^1]: NB that this site is hosted using Microsoft Azure's free tier, so it will load very slowly the first time you open it.